Contrast-Security-OSS/docs/content/installation/netcore/install/NetCoreInstallation.md

 ### Running with a Launch Profile

-Set the environment variables as part of your application startup script, or as an ASP.NET Core launch profile.
+Set the environment variables as part of your application startup script or as an ASP.NET Core launch profile.

 > **Example:**
 ```json